-The first example is the deliberate narrative structure of the About page which applies Aristotle’s simplified 3 Act Structure, and also Tzvetan Todorov’s theory as interpreted by L. Cohen that a good narrative should have 1.
+The first example demonstrated here is the deliberate narrative structure of the About page, which applies Aristotle’s simplified 3 Act Structure as demarcated in the subheaders, and also the use of Tzvetan Todorov’s theory as interpreted by L. Cohen – that a good narrative should have 1.
 Equilibrium 2.
 Disruption 3.
 Recognition/facing the problem 4.
 Repair 5.
 New equilibrium.
 Ceteris paribus, applying these narrative theories is likely to yield better reception to most raw information.

-Ianimator is a natural combination of my name and overriding genre.
-However, it does nothing to identify the primary focus of social entrepreneurship for special needs awareness.
+However, it does nothing to identify my primary mission of social entrepreneurship for special needs awareness, and what we do.
 Hence, the tagline is a necessary extension in this case, to add context and set an expectation.

 The original key visual header image was created to support the featured article on my Sheepwallker game, designed to engage the conversation of autism awareness.
-However, upon reflection, the colours did not adequately reflect the genre of cartoons, animation or entrepreneurship, nor create a strong brand.
+However, upon reflection, the colours did not adequately reflect the genre of cartoons, animation or entrepreneurship, nor were they distinctive in any way to create a strong brand.
 Even with a bee-sheep hybrid photoshopped in front of a live-audience in 15 minutes 🙂

 For those who need to get an easily customizable WordPress theme, Twenty Eleven (as well as Twenty Ten/Thirteen/Fifteen) come highly recommended.
 In its original form, however, I found the font choices limited, as well as a “Site Identity” bar that took up unnecessary white space at the top.
 Considering the hot areas of F-Pattern research, the content got pushed way too low for my liking.

 One solution, assuming you have some photoshop knowhow, is to work the Identity with your own choice of font directly into the image.
-And yes, I had to enlarge the painting just to fit the text in, if you’re wondering.
 This way, you can disable the default display “Site Identity” white bar, which gives a much more desirable F-pattern match with the secondary row smack on my menu bar or cover post content.